ReputeBeeOrg/reputebeeorg/src/content/docs/docs/integrations/embedding-widget-into-your-wordpress-website.md

 ---
-title: Embedding Widget into Your WordPress Website
+title: Embedding Widget into Your WordPress page
 description: Step-by-step instructions on how to add Testimonials Widget to your WordPress website
 ---